Gmfholley/Gmfholley/_posts/2015-06-19-the-end-is-sinatra.md

 #Sinatra
 Sinatra is a ruby gem that turns your own computer into a web server and creates the framework to create a basic Controller with requests and responses.

-So the controller in Sinatra might like this:
+So the controller in Sinatra might look like this:

 ```ruby
   get "/home" do